Tyler-Toro/WOW-Project/README.md

 ### functions_test.py
 This file is soley for unit testing purposes and is not utilized to run ETS

+### ETS_battles.py
+This file is comprised of game enemy classes and battle functions

 ## Python Libraries/Modules used